-Fiji is quite rightly considered one of the best holiday destinations in the world.
+Fiji is considered one of the best holiday destinations in the world, and rightly so.
 That’s in large part thanks to the country’s unmatched hospitality and welcoming culture, its surreal natural beauty, and the many resorts and hotels that can make your stay feel like an absolute dream.

 Tokoriki Island Resort

-Voted the #1 hotel in the South Pacific by Trip Advisor in 2021, Tokoriki is like out of a dream.
-From the mainland, you can access the award-winning luxury resort like most others by speedboat or by catamaran.
-But if you’re treating yourself and levelling up to big boujee vibes, why not spruce for the helicopter or seaplane ride?
-Once there, you’ll stay at a beachfront bure or villa, most with private pools.
-You can then relax with a couple’s pamper or a daily massage package, get romantic with a private beach picnic, dine teppanyaki or privately and a la carte with oceanfront views, or get out and adventure with paddle board, kayaking and scuba diving.
-Oh, and this is a no kids allowed space.
-Book it here.
+Voted the #1 hotel in the South Pacific by Trip Advisor in 2021, Tokoriki Island Resort is the stuff dreams are made of.
+You can access the award-winning, adults-only luxury resort by speedboat or catamaran, but if you’re treating yourself and levelling up the bougee vibes, why not splurge on a helicopter or seaplane?
+Your home away from home will take the form of a beachfront bure or villa; we recommend nabbing the one with a private pool.
+Spend your days relaxing with a couple’s pamper or daily massage package, get romantic with a private beach picnic, dine teppanyaki or privately and a la carte with oceanfront views, or get out and adventure paddle boarding, kayaking and scuba diving.

 Castaway Island, Fiji

-Don’t worry, you won’t have to make fire out of ice skates and befriend a volleyball on this Castaway Island–it’s all glam and max holiday vibes here.
-The 174-acre island, sitting amongst the Mamanuca Islands, has taken advantage of its rich tropical rainforest, pristine white beaches and vibrant coral reef surroundings for the past 50 years.
-It’s home to all the usual things you can expect for an island getaway, as well as walking trails, beach yoga and cultural activities like an evening of dance and a traditional lovo feast (underground oven cooking).
-As well as the chance to go and visit the actual island where the movie Castaway was filmed.
-Photos are all well and good, but you can check in on the Castaway Island beach via live cam right here to really picture yourself holidaying there.
-Book it here.
+Don’t worry, you won’t have to make fire out of ice skates and befriend a volleyball on this Castaway Island–it’s max holiday vibes here.
+The 174-acre island, sitting amongst the Mamanuca Islands, is the lush life incarnate with a tropical rainforest, pristine white beaches and a vibrant coral reef.
+The family-friendly resort is home to all the usual things you can expect from an island getaway plus beach yoga, the opportunity to kayak around the entire island perimeter and cultural activities including dance and a traditional lovo feast (underground oven cooking, somewhat similar to a hangi).
+You can even go and visit the actual island where the movie Castaway was filmed.
+Ace.

-You’ll find Matamanoa Island Resort amongst Fiji’s Manamuca Islands, about 30 kilometres west of Nadi International Airport.
-The native bush and palm tree-covered volcanic cone island is surrounded by magnificent coral reefs.
-On it, you can relax by the infinity pool, play tennis, unwind in the treetop spa, learn palm weaving and go kayaking or scuba diving.
-Or just enjoy a beachside “Frangipani Flower” cocktail with white rum, vodka, banana liqueur, apricot liqueur and orange/mango juice.
-We know we’re hitting you with a lot of boujee accommodation options, and that might be your cup of tea after doing some serious lockdown saving.
-But Matamanoa Island Resort includes some more affordable options as well.
-Reopening early 2022, book it here.
+You’ll find Matamanoa Island Resort amongst Fiji’s Mamanuca Islands, about 30 kilometres west of Nadi International Airport.
+Perched on a palm-tree covered volcanic cone surrounded by magnificent coral reefs Matamanoa Island Resort is the perfect setting for a holiday.
+Relax by the infinity pool, play tennis, unwind in the treetop spa, learn palm weaving and go kayaking or scuba diving, or just enjoy a beachside ‘Frangipani Flower’ cocktail with white rum, vodka, banana liqueur, apricot liqueur and orange/mango juice.
+And while we’re hitting you with a load of bougee accommodation options, which might be your cup of tea after doing some serious lockdown saving, Matamanoa Island Resort, which opened in April 2022, includes some more affordable options as well.

-This list is teeming with exclusivity and privacy for your holidays–but perhaps no recommendation more so than Royal Davui Island Resort.
+This list is teeming with exclusivity and privacy for your holidays and Royal Davui Island Fiji is no exception.
 This little (but bloody luxe) island sits in Fiji’s Beqa Lagoon, south of the mainland, and only offers 16 villas and bungalows, each with unique water views, plunge pools, outdoor decks and a true sense of privacy.
-If there’s a standout activity from this resort, it has to be the Sand Cay beach picnics—a tidal island you can boat to in seven minutes for a remote, romantic picnic with total privacy.
-Note that there is a five-night minimum to stay at the resort, so you better strap in for a week of pure relaxing bliss.
-Book it here.
+If there’s a standout activity at this resort, it has to be the Sand Cay beach picnics—a tidal island you can boat to in seven minutes for a remote, romantic picnic with total privacy.
+Take note that there’s a five-night minimum to stay at the resort so prepare for a week of utter bliss.

-It’s not all about private island resorts in Fiji.
-The mainland also sports some outstanding hotel options–still with plenty of those picturesque waterfront vibes we so sorely crave.
-Just a 20-minute drive from Nadi Airport, Sheraton Fiji Golf & Beach Resort is also a much easier and less costly transport option.
+Fresh from a refurb you can’t go wrong with a stay at the stunning Sheraton Fiji Golf & Beach Resort.
+This mainland resort, complete with picturesque waterfront vibes, is just a 20-minute drive from Nadi Airport so you can get straight down to relaxing.
 Guests have access to the five-star resort integrated with sister properties that include 14 dining venues, six swimming pools, fitness studios, spas, access to boating, a swim-up bar and a golf course.
 What more could you need for the perfect vacay?
-Book it here.

-There are apparently 15 different words for ‘heaven’ in the Fijian language–with ‘yasawa’ being the first.
-In that case, we can safely say that Yasawa Island Resort & Spa is quite aptly named.
-And with only 18 luxury bungalows tucked away amongst the island’s stunning beauty, it’s also one of the country’s most private getaway spots.
-Start off your stay by experiencing a traditional Kava welcome ceremony, communally making the country’s national drink by crushing the root of the yaqona root.
+There are apparently 15 different words for ‘heaven’ in the Fijian language with ‘yasawa’ being the first and we’re delighted to confirm that Yasawa Island Resort & Spa is aptly named.
+With only 18 luxury bungalows tucked away amongst the island’s stunning beauty, it’s also one of the most private getaway spots.
+Start your stay by experiencing a traditional Kava welcome ceremony, communally making the country’s national drink by crushing the root of the yaqona root.
 Then partake in the beachfront spa, explore one of the 11 private beaches, swim in the Blue Lagoon Caves, sit down for a private picnic, or visit the nearby village of Bukama and immerse yourself in local culture.
-Book it here.
+It’s truly heaven-sent.

-Now you've booked your accomodation, it's time to start planning all the best things to do in Fiji.
+Now you've booked your accommodation, check out the best things to do in Fiji.